 The Link between Creatine and Testosterone

 Testosterone levels commonly start decreasing for men once they hit the age of thirty.
-With this decrease in testosterone, many men notice decreased:
+With this decrease in testosterone levels, many men notice decreased:

 Testosterone is a hormone that regulates sex drive.
 Therefore, a significant decrease is known to cause decreased sexual desire, and even erectile dysfunction.

-However, studies have shown that taking creatine can increase testosterone levels.
+However, studies have shown a correlation between creatine and testosterone, indicating that creatine supplementation can increase testosterone levels.

 One study examined the effects of taking a creatine supplement for the duration of a 10-week resistance training program.
 Combined with a placebo group, the group of participants taking a creatine supplement experienced greater strength improvements as well as increased testosterone concentrations.